rtsao/csjs/README.md

 # CSJS (Cascading Style JavaScripts)

-## What is CSJS?
-CSJS allows you to write modular, scoped CSS with valid JavaScript.
+> CSJS allows you to write modular, scoped CSS with valid JavaScript.

 ## Goals and Features
 * 100% native JavaScript and vanilla CSS <sup>[(1)]</sup>